-The DROP participant's required pension contribution is stopped and the employee's take-home pay is thus increased.
+The DROP participant will see his required pension contribution reduced to 0% of pay.
+By eliminating such contributions, the employee's take-home pay will be increased.

 The DROP program allows the employee to select an option that would effectively accelerate a portion of the retirement benefits that would otherwise have been received over an extended period of time.
 If the employee has reason to believe that his life expectancy will be less than average, the DROP could be viewed as a practical response to this outlook.